 The costs incurred by the sector in establishing or expanding a service are reflected in the price that parents pay.
-Given these costs are usually greater in regional and remote areas, the higher prices affect communities which have limited capacity to pay.
+Given these costs are usually greater in rural and regional areas, the higher prices impact on communities which have limited capacity to pay.